wp-plugins/wp-members/readme.txt

 * Added $date argument to wpmem_set_user_product().
 Allows specific date to be set using API.
 * Added wpmem_admin_after_profile_table and wpmem_user_after_profile_table actions.
 * get_user_products() returns empty array if no products (previously boolean).
+* Rebuild of [wpmem_field] logic for field type.
+Combined multiple conditions into a single switch.

 = 3.2.5 =